sridhar-5/node-express-course/README.md

 # node-express-course
-This course contains all the files created while taking the node-express course by John smilga (Freecodecamp-instructor).
+This course contains all the files created while taking various the node-express courses